Karaborg/My-Docker-Notes/README.md

 > If we check the volume list with a `docker volume ls` command, we can see our all 3 volumes.
 2 anonymous and 1 named.
 Keep in mind that, we cannot see our bind mount.
 It is not listed as **volume**.

 ## Important Note
-We are ran our container with a **volumes** and **bind mount** so far.
-And we know we are loading our application to container with that **bind mount**.
+We ran our container with a **volumes** and **bind mount** so far.
+And we know we are loading our application to the container with that **bind mount**.
 So why do we have still `COPY . ./app` on our docker file, can we delete it from our docker file?

 The answer is **yes**, but don't.
 Our application will run properly either way.
-But the thing is, we should not start our container with a bint mount if we are working on production.
-Because we might not be able to give a absolute path for the production.
+But the thing is, we should not start our container with a bint mount if we are working on the production.
+Because we might not be able to give an absolute path for the production.
 So we want to start our container with a snapshot (with `COPY` command).

 ## Important Note
-We mentioned about `COPY . ./app` command before.
-Which means we copy all the files inside of the image.
-But, what if we do not want that.
+We mentioned `COPY . ./app` command before.
+This means we copy all the files inside of the image.
+But, what if we do not want that?
 Our application might contain sensitive data and copying that data might be a serious mistake.
 Or we could just ignore some files, such as `node_modules`.

 To ignore files/folders for docker, we simply create `.dockerignore` file on our root directory like we created our dockerfile.
-The usage of this file is same is `.gitignore`.
+The usage of this file is the same as `.gitignore`.
 > While creating `.dockerignore`, do not forget about the dot at the beggining of the name.

 # Arguments & Environment Variables

 ## Environment Variables & .env Files
-To specify a environment variable, we will be using `ENV` command.
-Let's say we want our port as a environment variable.
+To specify an environment variable, we will be using `ENV` command.
+Let's say we want our port as an environment variable.
 First thing first, we will add like `ENV <name> <value>`.
 So, our docker file should look like this:
 ```
 FROM node